zsimic/uv-metadata/README.md

 # uv-metadata
-Python implementation of a `uv metadata` subcommand
+Python proof-of-concept implementation of a `uv metadata` subcommand